-"In general, because of its elongated shape, pear-cut diamonds show larger than some of the other diamond shapes like a traditional round brilliant," says Grace Lee.
+"Because of their elongated shape, pear-cut diamonds show larger than some of the other diamond shapes, like a traditional round brilliant," says Lee.
 "Because of this, they can be a better value with a larger surface area."

-Although pear-cut stones can appear larger per carat, their teardrop shape can also make them fragile. "[A pear-cut engagement ring] has a very small, pointy tip that can make it vulnerable to damage," warns Grace Lee.
-"Placing a prong or a V-prong on the point or choosing a bezel setting around the entire stone can help protect the tip of the stone from breaking or chipping with wear," adds Ashley Zhang.
+Although pear-cut stones can appear larger per carat, their teardrop shape can also make them fragile. "[A pear-cut engagement ring] has a very small, pointy tip that can make it vulnerable to damage," Lee warns.
+To help protect the tip of your diamond, make sure a prong is set at the tip of the pear-shaped diamond.
+"Placing a prong or a v-prong on the point or choosing a bezel setting around the entire stone can help protect the tip of the stone from breaking or chipping with wear," explains Zhang.

 "Since pear-shaped diamonds are not symmetrical—when comparing the pointed side and the rounded side—they can sometimes appear lopsided and heavy on one side," says Lee.

-A pear shape can feel easily customizable as it can be worn with the diamond facing up, down, east-west, or slightly off-kilter.
+A pear shape can feel easily customizable, as it can be worn with the diamond facing up or down (north-south), horizontal (east-west), or slightly off-kilter.

 What to Look for in a Pear-Shaped Engagement Ring

 - What makes a pear-cut diamond high quality?
-"Pear-cut diamonds, like ovals, can have a 'bow-tie,' or a darker loss of light in the center of the stone," explains Ashley Zhang.
-"The bow-tie on a well-cut pear-shaped diamond should be minimal and the symmetry of the stone should be even and have nice proportions—not too long and skinny, or too wide and stubby."
+"Pear-cut diamonds, like ovals, can have a 'bow tie' or a darker loss of light in the center of the stone," Zhang explains.
+"The bow tie on a well-cut pear-shaped diamond should be minimal, and the symmetry of the stone should be even and have nice proportions—not too long and skinny or too wide and stubby."

 - What metals work best for pear-cut engagement rings?
-"All metals work with pear-cut diamonds," says Zhang, who notes that pear-cut diamonds do tend to show more color than other cuts.
-If you want your diamond to appear very bright—particularly when set in yellow or rose gold—opt for one with an H color or higher.
+"All metals work with pear-cut diamonds," says Zhang, who notes these diamonds tend to show more color than other cuts.
+If you want your diamond to appear very bright—particularly when set in yellow or rose gold—opt for one with an H color (i.e., nearly colorless) or higher.